openiddict/openiddict-documentation/configuration/application-permissions.md

 # Application permissions

-Starting with RC2, OpenIddict includes a built-in feature codenamed "application permissions" that **allows controlling and limiting the OAuth2/OpenID Connect features a client application is able to use**.
+OpenIddict includes a built-in feature codenamed "application permissions" that **allows controlling and limiting the OAuth 2.0/OpenID Connect features each registered client application is able to use**.

-3 categories of permissions are currently supported:
+4 categories of permissions are currently supported:
-  - Endpoint permissions
+  - Endpoint permissions.
-  - Grant type/flow permissions
+  - Grant type permissions.
   - Scope permissions.

-> [!WARNING]
-> Note: **prior to OpenIddict RC3, application permissions were mostly optional** and OpenIddict had a fallback mechanism
-> called "implicit permissions" it used to determine whether an application could perform the requested action.
->
-> If no permission was explicitly attached to the application, it was considered fully trusted and was granted all the permissions.
-> Similarly, if you granted the "token endpoint" permission to an application but NO "grant type" permission,
-> it was assumed the client application was allowed to use the password or client credentials grants.
->
-> Retrospectively, this logic was too complex and was removed in RC3: **application permissions MUST now be explicitly granted**.
+  - Response type permissions (*introduced in OpenIddict 3.0*).

 ## Endpoint permissions